Guide to mental health counselling benefits for First Nations and Inuit

-Providers wishing to deliver services reimbursed by NIHB must complete a Mental Health Counselling Billing Agreement found in the Mental Health Counseling Professional Provider Enrolment Package and submit it Express Scripts Canada.
-A complete list of documents required for enrolment is available at the Express Scripts Canada website.
+Providers wishing to deliver services reimbursed by NIHB must complete a Mental Health Counselling Billing Agreement found in the Mental Health Counselling Professional Provider Enrolment Package, available on the Express Scripts Canada NIHB provider and client website, and submit it to Express Scripts Canada.

 2.3 Provider roles and responsibilities

 Before initiating counselling, providers must confirm that the client and any services they propose to provide to the client are eligible for coverage, as ineligible services will not be reimbursed.
+Regarding exceptional circumstances, where the client and the provider are not physically located in the same province, refer to Appendix C: Interprovincial mental health telecounselling.
 By submitting a payment request to Express Scripts Canada, a provider indicates understanding and acceptance of the terms and conditions for receiving payment for services.

 - be aware of the current continuum of mental wellness services available to clients in their community, and locally from the province or territory

 - confirm that the client is eligible for NIHB

 - submit claims for services they have provided directly.
 Each eligible provider must enroll and submit claims under their distinct number.
 Distinct provider numbers are not interchangeable.
 No claims may be submitted for services by ineligible providers